NEWS FROM THE PAST (AND THE PRESENT)

 hand pump in the kitchen and an outhouse in the back yard.

-Since this year our displays will feature sport fishing and ice fishing, our Annual Meeting guest speaker will be Tory Gabriel, from Sea Grant/OSU who will talk about The History of Lake Erie Fishing.
-He is part of the research teams studying Lake Erie and will have current information to share as well.
-What a great job - some people arrived late - but it was standing room only!
+In 2015 our displays featureed sport fishing and ice fishing and our Annual Meeting guest speaker was Tory Gabriel, from Sea Grant/OSU who talked about The History of Lake Erie Fishing.
+He is part of the research teams studying Lake Erie.
+He did a great job - some people arrived late - but it was standing room only!